keks24/raspberry-pi-luks/README.md

 ```

 #### Installing necessary tools
-An `initramfs` is needed in order to decrypt the `root partition` on boot.
+An `initramfs` is needed, in order to decrypt the `root partition` on boot.
 The following packages will provide all tools to build it:
 ```bash
 (chroot) $ apt update
 (chroot) $ apt install busybox cryptsetup cryptsetup-initramfs initramfs-tools